kevintpeng/Learn-Something-Every-Day/Vagrant.md

 Vagrant uses base images, called "boxes", to clone instead of building virtual machines from scratch everytime.
 [Hashicorp's Box Catelog](https://atlas.hashicorp.com/boxes/search) has many boxes.

 ## Up and SSH
 After `vagrant up`, virtual machine will be running.
-Run `vagrant ssh` to SSH into the machine. `vagrant destroy` closes the machine.
+Run `vagrant ssh` to SSH into the machine. `vagrant suspend` closes the machine. `vagrant destroy` delete the vm.

 ## Synced Folders
 The synced folder on the virtual machine is found in `/vagrant` in root.
 This is synced to the hosting machine's folder where the `Vagrantfile` is.